 Geography and distribution

 Some African subspecies occur in wooded grassland, savanna and dry shrub forest.
 Other subspecies are restricted to riverine habitats and seasonally flooded areas.
 The subspecies nilotica is adapted to periodic flooding followed by extended droughts.
-It grows at elevations from sea level to 1500 m, although only to 500 m in the Himalaya mountains.
-It prefers alluvium soil but also grows well on heavy, clay soil with a pH range of 5 to 9.
+It grows at up to 1,500 m above sea level, although only to 500 m in the Himalaya mountains.
+It grows best in alluvium soil but also grows well on heavy clay soil with a pH range of 5 to 9.

 There are nine subspecies of Acacia nilotica, which occur in Africa (two in southern Africa), India and Pakistan.